 Maximum Weapon Damage

-Rolling the maximum amount for 1d12 (12) is still a 1/12 (8.33%) chance due to the fact that there is an equal chance for getting any die roll.
+Rolling the maximum amount for 1d12 (12) is still a 1/12 (8.33%) chance because there is an equal chance for getting any die roll.

 Rolling the maximum amount for 2d6 (12) means that we would have to roll a 6 on both dice making it 6 + 6 = 12.
 Once again, as there is only 1 combination out of 36, the probability is 1/36 (2.77%) again.

-The greataxe pulls ahead by a longshot due to the fact that it has a higher chance of rolling a 12 for weapon damage.
+The greataxe pulls ahead by a longshot because it has a higher chance of rolling a 12 for weapon damage.

 Median Weapon Damage

 The median number is essentially the middle number.
 For these rolls we will be taking 7 as that is the middle output for the 2d6 roll (2-12).